balena-os/balena-supervisor/README.md

 }]
 ```

-Make sure the config.json file doesn't have uuid, registered_at or deviceId populated from a previous run.
+Make sure the `config.json` file doesn't have uuid, registered_at or deviceId populated from a previous run.

 Then run the supervisor like this:
 ```bash
 ./dindctl run --image resin/amd64-supervisor:master --preload
 ```
-This will make the docker-in-docker instance pull the image specified in apps.json before running the supervisor, simulating a preloaded ResinOS image (where `resin preload` has been used on the image, see [the resin CLI docs](https://docs.resin.io/tools/cli/#preload-60-image-62-)).
+This will make the Docker-in-Docker instance pull the image specified in `apps.json` before running the supervisor, simulating a preloaded resinOS image (where `resin preload` has been used on the image, see [the resin CLI docs](https://docs.resin.io/tools/cli/#preload-60-image-62-)).

 ### Enabling passwordless dropbear access